oracle/node-oracledb/INSTALL.md

 node-oracledb behavior and features may then differ.

 The destination computer's `PATH` needs to include Visual Studio Redistributables.
-If you have Oracle client 12.2, install the Visual Studio 2013 Redistributable.
+If you have Oracle client 18 or 12.2, install the Visual Studio 2013 Redistributable.
 For Oracle client 12.1 install the Visual Studio 2010 Redistributable.
 For Oracle client 11.2 install the Visual Studio 2005 Redistributable.